phase2/grunt-drupal-tasks/README.md

 automation of a number of PHP & Drupal tasks.
 Here are a few examples of what it
 provides:

+* Drush make-based build workflow
+* CI portability (used with Jenkins so far)
+* Opt-in for a number of great enhancements:
+  * Composer dependency management for PHP
+  * Bundler dependency management for Ruby
-* PHP code quality checks
+  * PHP code quality & static analysis checks
   * Compass compilation
-* Drush make-based build workflow
+  * Behat testing
 * Deployment packaging
-* Behat testing
-* Jenkins support
-* Extensibility: Add or override anything with your plugins or configuration.
+* Extensibility: Add or override with your plugins or configuration.

 We are continuously working to improve this toolchain, adding functionality that we see as common to our _continuous integration_ and everyday development practices.

+## Usage

+Working on a project that's integrated **grunt-drupal-tasks**?
+Run `grunt help` to view documentation tailored for your project.

+To build your Drupal site, run `grunt`.

 ## More information